Jodenee/Voyager/docs/Reference/EmbedFooter.md

 <br />

 ### IconUrl
-An optional [*string*](https://create.roblox.com/docs/scripting/luau/strings) that contains the footers's icon url.
+An optional [*string*](https://create.roblox.com/docs/scripting/luau/strings) that contains the url to the footer's icon.

 <br />